Overview

 Many applications that need real-time streaming often need similar related features.
 Encryption, QoS control, playback synchronization, to name a few.
 Such features are also in the scope of this project.

-What are project goals?
+What are project priorities?

 • high-level and easy to use interface — implement a simple and high-level API that hides all the complexity from user;